 To really benefit from Stumble Upon, use targeting options to make sure you’re hitting the right audiences and niches.

 7. DIY Infographics.
 Infographics are insanely powerful marketing tools.
 They’re visual eye candy, they’re easy to digest, and people love to share them, so they’re a great way to drive up referral traffic and links.
 Hiring a designer to make you an A+ infographic can hit your wallet hard, but you can make your own on the cheap if you don’t mind a bit of a challenge.

-Check out our collection of free infographic templates that you can customize from within PowerPoint, no design skills required.
 If you have some understanding of Adobe Illustrator, try out these free vector kits that provide all the elements needed to make a stunning infographic.
 Not sure where to start?
 Check out Visual.ly for inspiration.
 They have beginner and advanced examples for you to browse through.

 8. Give New Life to Old Data.
 If your marketing budget it tight, you might not be able to always afford content writers to whip up content for your blog.
 If you’re in a dry spell, instead of making something new, breathe new life into something that already exists on the web.
 There are a ton of data studies and stats available on the internet.
 While some of these studies may get initial traction, many often go unnoticed.

 Find a study that relates to your industry and polish it up.
 Highlight the most important or interesting parts of the study, add images, crank out some charts, and make your own thoughts and predictions based on the data.